orally-network/evm-logs-canister/README.md

 3. **Log Handling**:
    - Each `ChainService` runs an `EventListener` based on a set interval, querying `eth_getLogs` with all current filters.
    - The `EventEmitter` processes and routes the fetched logs to the correct subscribers through the `publish(sub_id, LogEntry)` method of the `SubscriptionManager`.

+Notes:
+- To avoid [DoS issues](https://internetcomputer.org/docs/current/developer-docs/security/security-best-practices/inter-canister-calls#be-aware-of-the-risks-involved-in-calling-untrustworthy-canisters) with callback mechanics (publish to subscriber), you need to use a proxy canister.
+- Future improvement (when it will be in mainnet) use (best-effort messages)[https://forum.dfinity.org/t/scalable-messaging-model/26920] for callbacks.
+- Careful cycles calculation (link)[https://internetcomputer.org/docs/current/developer-docs/gas-cost], (link)[https://internetcomputer.org/docs/current/developer-docs/cost-estimations-and-examples]

 ### Sequence Diagram
 ![evm-logs-canister-sequence](https://github.com/user-attachments/assets/5e1460ba-e8ff-4416-831c-4e0eb2b57617)